wickwirew/PureSQL/README.md

 ```

 ## Upcoming Features
-Otter is a young project and there are a lot of new features and functionality I want to add.
+PureSQL is a young project and there are a lot of new features and functionality I want to add.
 Below are some idea that I would love input on!
 - LSP and vscode plugin
 - Support for multiple statements in a single query